bin16/notebook/markdown/mobx-when-to-call-autorun.md

 What would happen, when `authStore.loadToken` is called?
 Answer is, request failed for reason of 401.

-authStore.setToken is called in
+`authStore.setToken` is called `authStore.loadToken`, yes, `authStore.token` is set as well.
+However, the autorun is called, after the load
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMjAyNTE2Mzc5MF19
+eyJoaXN0b3J5IjpbLTY1ODA1MzcxXX0=
 -->